Forgotten Colors, by P. Hindahl

 Utility objects do not come by their colors randomly, they are chosen according to standards.
-In Germany, the RAL standard sets the norm, a collection of colors that meets the requirements of public authorities, the military and industry.
+In Germany, since 1927 the RAL standard sets the norm, a collection of colors that meets the requirements of public authorities, the military and industry.
 In his work, artist Carsten Becker is concerned with the gaps and continuities in this collection.
 It displays a microcosm of German history.

-RAL is not a classification system like the Pantone Rainbow but a collection of colors still in use to this day.
-What fascinates Carsten Becker are the gaps in this collection: Few things have more to say than that which is concealed and lost.
+RAL is not a classification system like the Pantone Rainbow, but a collection of colors still in use to this day.
+What fascinates Carsten Becker are the gaps in this collection: few things have more to say than that which is concealed and lost.
 For instance, Becker uses panzer grey, sand grey and dark yellow to produce triptychs.
 His intensive working of the RAL colors also serves to reveal the subtle changes between seemingly identical hues.

 The history of RAL does not end with World War II.
 Many colors were renamed or simply taken out of the collection.
 The denazification of the post-war years was also to affect the symbolic world of color standards.

 Many colors are embedded in cultural memory.
 The leading medium of television archived the early 1970s in color, for example the manhunt for the terrorists of the RAF (Red Army Faction).
 When Andreas Baader was captured in Frankfurt in 1972, the police were wearing fir green uniforms.
 Succeeding generations know the police in mint green; from 2004 onwards, the color of uniforms and vehicles was changed to traffic blue.